Dr. Bruce Dennie

 DVM, Associate Veterinarian

 Natalia is from Chile, South America, and came in to the U.S. in 2012 to join her husband who is studying a PhD at UC Davis.
-Actually, Natalia is a DVM but since she got her degree in Chile, she can not practice as a veterinarian until she gets licensed in the U.S., which she is looking to achieve.
-She practiced in a small animal hospital in Chile for two and a half years and when she came here she was missing animals so much that she decided to work as a technician while preparing for her licensing test.
-At our hospital Natalia is also improving her English and is learning from the other doctors.
+Although she had her DVM degree in Chile before moving here, Natalia recently celebrating getting her U.S. license, and joined our team of vets not long after!
+She practiced in a small animal hospital in Chile for two and a half years and when she came here she was missing animals so much that she decided to work as a technician here for the last two years while preparing for her licensing test.
+At our hospital, Natalia is also improving her English and is learning from the other doctors.

 In her free time she likes birding and take pictures of the birds, enjoying the nature, outdoor activities, and baking.
 Although she misses her family, she loves California and is having a great time in the U.S visiting new places.
 In the future Natalia would like to specialize in radiology or internal medicine.